lf-edge/ekuiper/docs/en_US/restapi/plugins.md

-The Kuiper REST api for plugins allows you to manage plugins, such as create, drop and list plugins.
-Notice that, drop a plugin will need to restart kuiper to take effect.
+The eKuiper REST api for plugins allows you to manage plugins, such as create, drop and list plugins.
+Notice that, drop a plugin will need to restart eKuiper to take effect.
 To update a plugin, do the following:
 1. Drop the plugin.
-2. Restart Kuiper.
+2. Restart eKuiper.
 3. Create the plugin with the new configuration.

 ## create a plugin